kaylaewood/git-practice/README.md

 ##### THIS IS BAD PRACTICE I'M NOT USING A BRANCH MUHAHA

-Demo'd by Kayla Wood and Heather Faerber
+Demonstrated by Kayla Wood and Heather Faerber - two Mod 1 instructors

 A sample project to demonstrate Git workflow to Mod 1 students.